rutazem/sliding-doors-game/README.md

-# DOM-game-sliding-doors
+# Sliding Doors
-Choose your own adventure game, with 80's visuals
+Choose your own adventure game of alternative choice paths of a software engineer, 80's GUI visuals.
+Inspired by Halt & Catch Fire.